poloxue/enblog/content/posts/2023-10-11-setup-your-own-iterm2.md

 Hi guys, This is POLO X.

 Today, I plan to talk about how to install iTerm2 and configure iTerm2 color presets.
-At the end of the video, there will be some tips about iTerm2 to share with you.
+At the end of the post, there will be some tips about iTerm2 to share with you.

 ## What is iTerm2?